 "Workers Not Slaves"

 A unique aspect of the TraffLab research project is the close collaboration with the TAU Law Workers’ Rights Clinic.
-Led by Adv.
+Currently led by Adv.
+Michal Tadjer, and formerly by Adv.
 Idit Zimmerman and Adv.
-Shimri Segal, the Clinic expanded its mission to become a ‘laboratory’ for the study of labor-based anti-trafficking tools, by pursuing a labor approach to trafficking in the Israeli legal context.
+Irit Ulman, the Clinic expanded its mission to become a ‘laboratory’ for the study of labor-based anti-trafficking tools, by pursuing a labor approach to trafficking in the Israeli legal context.
 The Clinic’s legal activity provides experiential and empirical data to answer the project’s research questions regarding the potential and the limits of labor-based tools to combat human trafficking.

 Ongoing Clinical projects